reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 A ``Ref`` is most useful if you need to incur side effects since updating its ``.current`` attribute doesn't trigger a re-render of the component.
-You'll often use this hook alongside :ref:`use_effect` or in response to component event handlers.
+You'll often use this hook alongside :ref:`Use Effect` or in response to component event handlers.
 :ref:`The Game Snake` provides a good use case for ``use_ref``.